w3f/polkadot-wiki/docs/learn/learn-collator.md

 will collate and execute transactions to create an unsealed block and provide it with a PoV to one or more validators on a Polkadot core.

 Collators are similar to validators on any other blockchain.
-Still, they do not need to provide security guarantees because the relay chain provides those as a service to them via coretime.
+Still, they do not need to provide security guarantees because the relay chain provides those as a service to them via [coretime](./learn-agile-coretime.md).
 If a parachain block is invalid, it will get rejected by validators.
 The validators are required to check the validity of submitted candidates, followed by issuing and collecting statements about the validity of candidates to other validators.
-This process is known as **candidate backing**.
+This process is known as **candidate backing** and it is described on [the Polkadot's Security Protocol page](./learn-parachains-protocol.md).
 Validators receive an arbitrary number of parachain candidates with associated PoV from untrusted collators.
 A candidate is considered _backable_ when at least 2/3 of all assigned validators have issued a valid statement about that candidate.